 Belief: 1.
 The mental act, condition, or habit of placing trust or confidence in a person or thing; faith.
 2. Mental acceptance or conviction in the truth or actuality of something.
 3. Something believed or accepted as true; especially, a particular tenet, or a body of tenets, accepted by a group of persons.

-In its simplest form, belief occurs as a mental act, a thinking process in the brain that requires two things: a feeling and a logical statement.
+In its simplest form, belief occurs as a mental act, a thinking process in the brain that requires two things: a feeling and a propositional statement.
 To "believe" requires a conscious feeling of truth.
 To communicate what this feeling refers to requires some form of logical structure such as spoken or written language.
 Thus a belief requires a thought and a conscious feeling of "truth" which, according to neurological brain research, stems from the limbic part of the brain (discussed in the mechanism of belief, below).
 Thus, belief occurs as a thought with a feeling or emotion "attached."
 In other words: Belief= emotion + logic.
 Because belief requires emotion, it also represents a psychological state, not simply a mechanical thinking state.

 In all cases, I refer to beliefs as occurring in an aware state of consciousness.
 Beliefs here do not refer to subconscious thoughts, or any mental activity occurring below the threshold of consciousness.
 Nor do beliefs apply to sleeping and dream states, or to unconscious habits, or instincts.
 When a person owns a belief, s/he consciously accepts their own belief.
 The degree of feeling to which one accepts their own beliefs, as valid, can vary from mild acceptance to certain absoluteness.
 Thus it would prove meaningless to say that a person has beliefs without them knowing it or for them to deny their own beliefs.
 Obviously, a person who does not believe in something, does not believe in that something; a person who believes in something, does believe in that something.
 Belief requires conscious acceptance.